Malbryn/MalFramework/mission_framework/core/hostage/README.md

 _An extraction area and a threshold can be set, so the given amount of hostages have to be in the extraction zone in order to complete the task._

-_The module can also trigger mission complete._
+_The module can also trigger mission complete or mission fail._

 ## Usage:
 1. _Set up the hostage task_